How to buy the best smartwatch

 Tizen

-You'll find Tizen on only a small number of devices - notably the Samsung Gear S range of smartwatches.
+You'll find Tizen on only a small number of devices - notably the Samsung Gear S2 and Gear S3 smartwatches.
 It's an open-source operating system, based on Linux.
+It was initially only compatible with Samsung smartphones, but it can now be used with a range of Android handsets and the iPhone 5 and newer.

 Pros: It's possible to customise the background, text size and font of a Tizen watch.
-With the Samsung Gear S running Tizen, you can use the watch independently of a phone.
+It has more apps than it used to, and in 2017 added Spotify, Uber and Nest.

+Cons: There aren't many smartwatches running it, so app development is often a little slow.
+The choice of apps is smaller than with Android Wear and watchOS smartwatches.

 Read all of our in-depth Samsung smartwatch reviews.